Drezden1990/Pacman/README.md

-Aditional Features that could be added (not added due to time constraints):
+Additional Features not added due to time constraints:
 ---------------------------------------------------------------------------
 - each enemy has a set path which they traverse but on each step, they check to see if the agent is within X steps of them, i.e. within a certain range of them.